 Using TypeScript community stubs (TypeScript definition files)

-In GoLand, DefinitelyTyped stubs can be configured and used as libraries, which is in particular useful in the following cases:
+In GoLand, DefinitelyTyped stubs can be configured and used as libraries, which is in particular helpful in the following cases:

 To download TypeScript definitions using an intention action